collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Here's what it looks like when we use the "Shared Repository" Model

 * The fork is not needed, because we have write permission
-* Clone the shared repository, which will now be the remote "origin"
+* Clone the shared repository.
+The shared repository will now be the remote "origin"
 * Make our changes, push the changes back to the shared repository
 * Submit the pull request